jolly-io/Data-Science-and-Engineering/README.md

 -  `Transform-ation`
 -  The transformation stage is the turning into something useful stage.
 It's where you as a data engineer starts to create value for your downstream stakeholders.
 In reality, the transformation stage is comprised of three parts namely
--        Query: this is issuing requests to read records from a database or other storage system. or other record.
+-        Query: this is issuing requests to read records from a database or other storage system. or other storage system
 -        Modeling
 -        Transformation